JulianA: An automatic treatment planning platform for intensity-modulated proton therapy and its application to intra- and extracerebral neoplasms: Methods

 The dataset for the blinded evaluation consisted of $19$~patients with intra- and extracranial cancers that were treated between $2013-2020$ at gantry two of the Paul Scherrer Institut.
 Tab.~\ref{tab:patients} details each patient included in the analysis.
 All of the patients were treated in our institute.
 The dataset contains a diverse set of indications because the purpose of this proof-of-concept study is to explore the utlility of JulianA for a wide range of indications that are treated at our institute.
 The dataset contains the prescribed dose, the original planning CT, the contours of the targets and OARs and the dose distribution that was approved for treatment in our clinic.
 We call the latter the reference dose distribution.
 The JulianA spot weight optimisation algorithm was applied to each patient, which resulted in the auto plans and auto dose distributions.
 The same beam arrangement as for the reference plans was used where possible.
-For some of the plans this was not possible because the angles changed during treatment as a result of the sequential radiation delivery.
-The beam arrangement of an "administrative treatment" is used in those cases.
+In case the beam angles changed during the course of treatment of sequential radiation delivery, the beam arrangement that was used for the most fractions is the one selected for the autoplan.
 The planning target volumes (PTVs) were used as the targets.
 Their expansion as well as the prescribed doses and OAR constraints are patient specific and the same for both the reference and the auto plan.
 Simultaneous integrated boost plans were created for the auto plan if multiple dose levels were prescribed, even if the reference plan was generated as a multi-series plan.
 Currently JulianA can only generate SIB plans, but a dosimetrist could create series-specific prescriptions and constraints and run JulianA multiple times to create sequential plans.
 The reference and auto dose distributions were normalised in the same way to increase comparability.
 The mean dose to the PTV that receives the highest dose was scaled to be $100\%$ of the prescribed dose.
 The voxels belonging to an overlapping OAR were excluded unless such an exclusion would remove more than $50\%$ of the PTV voxels.